kevgo/tricorder/README.md

 ## Tools

-Tricorder has different support levels for tools:
+There are probably different support levels for tools:

 - install + configure + run
   - example: third-party tools